paolofrance/ros2_fanuc_interface/README.md

 ## TODO
 list of known todos and desiderata:
-1. implementation of the Fanuc DPM to allow faster control  --> WIP (to test it you must also esit the FANUCethernetipDriver from the [fanuc_ros2_driver](https://github.com/UofI-CDACS/fanuc_ros2_drivers) repository.)
+1. implementation of the Fanuc DPM to allow faster control  --> WIP (to test it you must also edit the FANUCethernetipDriver from the [fanuc_ros2_driver](https://github.com/UofI-CDACS/fanuc_ros2_drivers) repository.)
 2. implementation of the Fanuc RMI to remove the need for TP programs
 3. cpp implementation of the interface with the robot controller to avoid the Python interface --> WIP

+## Contacts
+paolo.franceschi@supsi.ch
+vincenzo.pomponi@supsi.ch
+stefano.baraldo@supsi.ch